sshambar/WX-HWS/README.md

 Taylormia for contributing his excellent setup example for instances where weeWX and server/template are remote to each other.

+Gary Portellas for a helpful suggestion to further simplify the installation process.

 All those unamed people who have helped me with testing updates

 # Alternative versions